savfrom4/charm/README.md

 `charm` is an effort to create an `arm32` static recompiler, that compiles arm to cross-platform C++ code and can produce output without requiring user to tweak the resulting code.

-It does so by emulating arm instructions, implementing virtual addressing routines (that user can override) and creating several methods of overriting already existing functions.
+It does so by implementing virtual addressing routines (that user can override) and creating several methods of overriting already existing functions.
 The drawback is that output is not human-readable C++ code, but rather something closer to the original assembly.

 Please note that this project currently **only supports recompiling `Linux` binaries** and only works with those that are **compiled for `armv4t` (without Thumb)**.